Phlank/ParticleSystem/README.md

 <ul>
 <li>Pressing 'q' will exit the program</li>
 <li>Pressing 'l' will toggle lines being drawn between frames, instead of just
-singular points.</li>
+singular points.
+(Default: disabled)</li>
-<li>Pressing 'c' will toggle clearing the renderer between frames.</li>
+<li>Pressing 'c' will toggle clearing the renderer between frames.
+(Default: disabled)</li>
 <li>Pressing 'd' will dump the memory used by the particles.
 This causes performance
 to increase, but all existing particles will perish.
-This will also clear the screen.
-It is HIGHLY RECOMMENDED to enable clearing of the screen before dumping.</li>
+The screen will not be cleared.</li>
 <li>Pressing 'k' will toggle automatic particle destruction.
 If enabled, particles
-will die after a set amount of frames.</li>
+will die after a set amount of frames.
+(Default: enabled)</li>
 <li>Pressing certain numbers will change the types of colors that particles will appear as.
 <ul>
 <li>0 - Rainbow (Default)</li>